AdminL3/Jugend-Forscht/data-collection/Guardian/README.md

 # Data Collection from the New York Times

-## Step 1: Get Links from **NYT API**
+## Step 1: Get Links from **Guradian API**

 This step involves collecting article links from the New York Times (NYT) API.
-You can find the code for this step in the [`Get_Links.py`](https://github.com/AdminL3/Jugend-Forscht/blob/main/data-collection/Get_Links.py) file.
+You can find the code for this step in the [`Links.py`](Links.py) file.

 1. **Get NYT API Key**:

-   - Create a developer account on the [NYT Developer Portal](https://developer.nytimes.com/).
+   - Create a developer account on the [NYT Developer Portal](https://open-platform.theguardian.com/).
-   - Go to the [NYT Apps](https://developer.nytimes.com/my-apps) page.
+   - Register for an API key.
-   - Get your API key.
+   - You will receive it via email.

 2. **Use API**: